rust-cli/book/src/tutorial/packaging.md

 It also refers to a `README.md` file.
-It should include a quick description of what your project is about, and will be included not only on the crates.io page of your crate, but also what Github shows by default on repository pages.
+It should include a quick description of what your project is about, and will be included not only on the crates.io page of your crate, but also what GitHub shows by default on repository pages.

 </aside>